 On 18 November the Philippine Supreme Court upholds its July ruling and criticises the Hawaiian court for overstepping its jurisdiction.

-2004 - On 25 March the international anticorruption organisation Transparency International (TI) places Marcos at second on a list of the world's most corrupt political leaders of the past two decades, surpassed only by former Indonesian President Suharto.
+2004 - On 25 March the international anticorruption organisation Transparency International (TI) names Marcos as the world's second most corrupt political leader of the past two decades, surpassed only by former Indonesian President Suharto.

 According to TI, Marcos is alleged to have embezzled between US$5 billion and US$10 billion from the Philippines.